DuinoBasedLearning/DuinoBasedLearning.github.io/equipment.md

 ---

-In order to realize the projects, the items depicted in the figure aside are needed.
+In order to realize the projects, the items depicted in the figure below are needed.

 ![English](en.png) *ENGLISH* | ![Castellano](es.png) [CASTELLANO](equipo.md) | ![Català](ca.png) [CATALÀ](equip.md)